-Living costs in Dundee
+Living costs in Dundee for students

 A summary of living costs for students in Dundee including accommodation, utilities, and travel.